Person-in-existence/revisionProgram/files.md

 ---

+## Timetable:

+The timetable is stored in a file named "timetable".
+It is stored in the following way:

+- ### Activity Types
+  - int numActivities
+    - This is the number of activities in the list
+  - activities
+    - This is a series of strings.
+There are numActivities strings.
+Strings are stored as defined below.

+- ### Timetable
+  - int numDays
+    - The number of days in the timetable
+  - numDays times:
+    - String dayName
+      - The name of the day
+    - int numActivities
+      - The number of activities in this day
+    - numActivities times:
+      - String activity name
+        - The name of the activity
+      - int activityIndex
+        - This is the index in activities that the activity type is.
+Note that this can be equal to the length of activities - in this case, it should be represented as "none"

+---

 ## Document Requirements:
 All documents *must* begin with a title, in the "String" standard method format. <br>
 This is used to get the titles for lists of files.